What To Do if You Get a Traffic Ticket

 There are a few things to keep in mind when you get a traffic ticket:

 - Try to remain calm and polite.
-If you decide to go to court, anything you say can be held against you, and the police officer can testify to aggressive or rude behavior.
+If you decide to go to court, anything you say can be held against you.
+The police officer can testify to aggressive or rude behavior.
 This will reflect poorly on your case.
 Often in traffic court hearings, drivers will negotiate with the police officer to lower the fine.
 For any chance of getting a ticket reduced or dismissed, it’s best to be polite to the officer.

 - Get clear as to the reason for the ticket.
 Ask the officer why they pulled you over or gave you a ticket.
 For example, if they pulled you over for speeding, ask how they knew your speed (radar, etc.)